Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>13. 🌐 Data Exfiltration via Cloud Storage</strong></summary>

+**Sample Scenario**: A marketing employee uploads large .zip and .sql files to their personal Google Drive using the corporate laptop.
+The DLP system flags the activity, and SOC validates it was not business-approved data transfer.

 **Who is Involved**: SOC Tier 2, Cloud Security Team, Data Governance **Immediate Actions**: